jiteshsaini/robotics-level-4/earthrover/object_detection/README.md

 </p>

 ## Code Files
-The ML model used in this project is placed in 'all_models' directory.
+The ML model used in this project is placed in 'all_models' directory inside parent directory.

 ## Overview